wp-graphql/automation-tests/readme.txt

 This is a test repository for experimenting with GitHub Workflows for WordPress plugin development and release management.

-(REMOVE ME: This is a test that should be removed)
+(REMOVE ME: update this to trigger a PR)

 == Installation ==